bkammerling/ubuild-jekyll/wunder_collections/_drafts/localeai-interview-wunder-marketplace.md

 ## What was the idea or story that prompted you to launch Locale?

-It is a well known saying that necessity is the mother of all invention.
+It's a well known saying that necessity is the mother of all invention.
 You could say our story is similar to that.

 [Locale.ai](https://www.locale.ai/?utm_source=wunder&utm_medium=inbound&utm_campaign=interview) was born out of a personal problem.
 We used to work with mounds of geo data in our previous company, and there were no off-the-shelf tools that we could use.
 We had to build internal solutions and create tools to perform geospatial analysis.